 - Content should be suitable to most ages, similar to PG movie guidelines.

 - Links to external content should be minimalized.
-For example, a fest review should only have one link to the fest website.
+For example, a book review should only have one link to the book website.

-- Commercial content should be minimalized; the ezine is not to be used for free advertising.
+- Commercial content should be minimalized; eJuggle is not to be used for free advertising.
 Product reviews should be objective.

 - All content that is published must be 100% exclusively owned by you.
 No plagiarism allowed.